schell/renderling.xyz/content/devlog/index.md

 ```

 Now we can match renderlet id to the name.

+### HZB cull shader debugging on the CPU, printing all the things

 Ok, I've added a ton of print statements to the shader function.
 Let's run it.